 Turkey numbers seem to be down on our lease this year.
 I remember my first scouting trip on the lease about 14 yrs. ago.
 I was surrounded by gobblers.
 It was such a thrill as the gobblers opened up on the roost.
 I was very confident I would bag a bird that first opening morning a week later.
-But I was inexperienced in the way of spring gobblers and it was much later that season when I finally bagged a bird, and then only by grit and luck rather than by skill and careful planning.
+But I was inexperienced in the way of spring gobblers and it was much later that season before I finally bagged a bird, and then only by grit and luck rather than by skill and careful planning.

-They had recently clear cut large swaths on the lease and thinned most out most of the other planted pines taking out about every third or 4th row.
+They had recently clear cut large swaths on the lease and thinned out most of the other planted pines, taking out about every 3rd or 4th row.
 I didn’t hear a single bird gobble on my first couple scouting trips this year.
 Had the birds been run out by the timbering, or simply disturbed from their regular regime?
 I found few tracks in the roads but it was early in the year and I expect they were still staying mostly back in the woods.

 Mary, my wife and partner in all things including hunting and fishing, was with me the third morning of scouting.
-We found 3 birds gobbling on the roost in one area but heard nothing in the other areas where we heard birds gobbling last year.
+We found 3 birds gobbling on the roost in one area but heard nothing in the other areas where we had heard birds gobbling last year.
 In a couple of days youth season would open and I was questioning whether I should take someone out or save the birds for Mary.

 Last year Mary and I hunted hard during the Georgia and West Virginia Spring Gobbler Seasons.
 In the ensuing 14 years since that first season, I’ve learned to talk dirty to a gobbler, mentored by 2 of the best turkey hunters in South Georgia, Jimmy Whatley and David Neck.
 Jimmy and David offered to take Mary hunting but I was already jealous of them having guided both my sons to their first birds.
 No way was I giving up that honor with my wife.